Skip to Main Content

 Samurai & Edo Period Expertise

-Specialists in Heian court dress, samurai armor, Edo-period fashion, Meiji modernization-era costume, and wartime styles, with deep knowledge of Japanese period dress across all eras.
+Our pros know Heian court dress, samurai armor, Edo-period fashion, Meiji modernization-era costume, and wartime styles.
+Their command of Japanese period dress runs deep across every era.

 ACT 03